Kung Fu Dino Posse

 Kung Fu Dino Posse is an animated television series created by Peter M. Lenkov and produced by Cookie Jar Entertainment Inc., Sunwoo Entertainment Co.
 Ltd., Sunwoo Asia-Pacific Pte.
 Ltd., and Optix Entertainment GmbH.
-It premiered on CITV in the United Kingdom on 2 October 2010.
+In South Korea, it premiered on November 12, 2009 on KBS1.
+In the United Kingdom, it premiered on CITV on October 2, 2010.
 In the past, it also aired on Starz Kids & Family in the United States and YTV and Vrak (French Canadian Dub) in Canada.

+The series is about anthropomorphic dinosaurs with kung fu powers.